 In this module, we look at the various sources of GIS data that can be used in any GIS software.

 The list below shows open source data source available in South Africa.

 1. NGI - Custodian of 1:50 K,1:250 K vector and raster data sources.
 NGI also provides raster data sources namely DEM of various resolution.

 2. Surveyor General - provides a map of all land parcels and administrative boundaries in South Africa.
 It shows the relationship of every piece of land to those adjoining it.
 In addition, other surveyed real rights such as servitudes and leases are also included in this map.

 3. Demarcation Board - provides all administrative data for South Africa.

 4. Government Departments - Most government departments have websites that provide access to data in the specific domains they specialise in e.g. Water Affairs.

 5. Municipalities - Various municipalities in South Africa provides online portals where users can download data.
 Example, Cape Town.

 1) Natural earth - is a public domain map dataset available at 1:10m, 1:50m, and 1:110 million scales.
 Featuring tightly integrated vector and raster data.

-2) OSM - Open Street Map is a collaborative project where users capture data and upload it.
-There are tools in Open Street Map to clean the data.
+2) OSM - Open Street Map is a collaborative project where users capture data and upload it online.
+This data can be downloaded directly in QGIS using plugins ie Quick OSM.